encode412/todo-sa/README.md

 * **Tailwind CSS**: Tailwind CSS is utilized for styling the application, providing a flexible and utility-first approach to building custom user interfaces.

 ## Getting Started / Installation
-> To get started with Obsglobal web application, follow these steps:
+> To get started with TodoSa Project, follow these steps:
-1. Clone the repository: git clone <https://github.com/todo-sa.git>
+1. Clone the repository: git clone <https://github.com/encode412/todo-sa.git>
 2. Navigate to the project directory: cd todo-sa
 3. Install the dependencies: npm install
 4. Start the development server: npm run dev